IT Services and Printing: Think the Network Is Safe? Check the Printers.

 In today’s world, cybersecurity has been receiving a lot of attention due to several recent attacks.
 Hackers are always looking for an endpoint or way they can gain access to a company’s network which contains tons of sensitive information.
 Cybersecurity contends with a multi-faceted, dynamic landscape that includes far more than computers.
 All devices which access the internet through a company’s network now establish an endpoint.

 The traditional perspective of securing endpoints – such as computers, routers, and mobile devices – leaves plenty of opportunities to overlook other web-connected devices in the office.
 As the Internet of Things (iOT) becomes more prevalent in the modern office, the scope of what a cybersecurity strategy must consider is only increasing.
 As modern offices rely more on digital tools to conduct business, it is becoming much harder to distinguish where cybersecurity ends, and another service begins.

 Why Are Printers More Vulnerable Than Companies Realize?

-When companies assess their security threats, they usually focus on computers and servers, but overlook printers because their functionality seems too basic.
-Modern printers are sophisticated digital devices which come with much of the same hardware as computers.
-They include hard drives, central processing units (CPUs), a network adapter, and software which controls all of this hardware, known as firmware.
+When companies assess their security threats, they usually focus on computers and servers but overlook printers because their functionality seems too basic.
+Modern printers are sophisticated digital devices that come with much of the same hardware as computers.
+They include hard drives, central processing units (CPUs), a network adapter, and software that controls all of this hardware, known as firmware.
 Printers are essentially computers, but most people don’t think of it that way.

 A recent survey by Spiceworks found that only 18% of IT professionals believed printers represent a security risk.
 Less than half had deployed any printer protection at all.
 Even then, only 16% of IT professionals implemented best practices such as security certificates to govern their printing protocols.